 Federal judge declares mental health system in Alabama to be "horrendously inadequate"

-After a two-month trial over the lawsuit’s mental health claims, a federal judge declared the mental health care system in Alabama prisons to be “horrendously inadequate” – an unconstitutional failure that has resulted in a “skyrocketing suicide rate” among prisoners.
-In the June 2017 opinion, U.S. District Judge Myron H. Thompson ordered the state to reform the system and directed them to work with the Southern Poverty Law Center and others who filed the lawsuit.
+The first part of the case to go to trial was the mental health claim.
+After a two-month trial, a federal judge declared the mental health care system in Alabama prisons to be “horrendously inadequate” – an unconstitutional failure that has resulted in a “skyrocketing suicide rate” among prisoners.
+In the June 2017 opinion, U.S. District Judge Myron H. Thompson ordered the state to reform the system and directed them to work with the SPLC and others who filed the lawsuit.

 “[T]he evidence from both sides … materially supported the plaintiffs’ claim,” Thompson wrote.
 He later added: “Simply put, ADOC’s mental-health care is horrendously inadequate.”

-The judge also noted the ADOC fails to provide individualized treatment plans to prisoners with serious mental health needs as well as psychotherapy by qualified and properly supervised staff and with adequate frequency and sound confidentiality.
-He also described a system that disciplines mentally ill prisoners for the symptoms of their illness and segregates them for prolonged periods.
+The judge also noted that ADOC fails to provide individualized treatment plans to prisoners with serious mental health needs as well as psychotherapy by qualified and properly supervised staff and with adequate frequency and sound confidentiality.
+He also described a system that disciplines mentally ill prisoners for the symptoms of their illnesses and segregates them for prolonged periods.

 State contracts with Corizon Inc., despite the company failing every major health care audit

 Alabama had the most overcrowded prisons in the nation and spent one of the lowest amounts, per inmate, on health care.
-The prison system contracted with Corizon Inc. to provide medical care and MHM Correctional Services to provide mental health care.
-In 2012, when the ADOC released a “Request for Proposal” for a new health care contract, applicants were scored on a 3,000 point scale.
+The prison system contracted with Corizon Inc. to provide medical care, and with MHM Correctional Services to provide mental health care.
+In 2012, when ADOC released a “Request for Proposal” for a new health care contract, applicants were scored on a 3,000- point scale.
 Out of a possible 3,000 points, contract price accounted for a possible 1,350 points.
 Qualifications and experience counted for only 100 points.